How volunteering helps others – and youLifestyle

 Volunteering your time can have an important impact on the companies and nonprofit organizations that depend on volunteers to help advance their mission and deliver their programs and services.
 In fact, volunteers contribute nearly $200 billion in value to their communities, with a volunteer hour estimated to be $29.95.
 Americans spend an average of 52 hours per year volunteering, with food collection and distribution, tutoring, general labor and fundraising found to be the most common activities.
 Giving back to your community through volunteering not only benefits the organization or cause you’re passionate about, but can offer many positive rewards to you as well.

 Here are five ways volunteering is good for your mind, body and spirit:

 - Volunteering is good for your health.

-It’s been shown that there are many health benefits including increased physical and mental activity for volunteers of any age, but especially beneficial for older adults.
+The correlation between happiness and health has long been studied, and it’s been shown that there are many health benefits including increased physical and mental activity for volunteers, especially for older adults.
 Volunteering is also shown to provide mental health benefits, including a decreased risk of depression, reduced stress levels, lessened symptoms of chronic pain and even a longer life expectancy.

 - Volunteering helps you meet others and make friends.

 Being a volunteer can be a great way to connect with others who share your interests and values — sometimes becoming supportive, lifelong friends.
 Especially if you move to a new city or want to get to know more members of your community, volunteering can help broaden your network with people from different backgrounds, age groups and ethnicities.
 If you volunteer with fellow employees, it can give you an opportunity to get to know people from other departments or make professional connections that could help advance your career.

 - Volunteering can teach you new skills — or help you share existing skills with others.